 - Internal layout of spaces is important to provide entry control and protection of critical resources.
 If new features are required, they should comply with code and be compatible with the original design.

-- Some historic architectural elements, including ceiling elements and tiles, light fixtures and equipment, should be secured or reinforced to prevent injury and loss in security or seismic events.
+- Some historic architectural elements, including ceiling elements, light fixtures and equipment, should be secured or reinforced to prevent injury and loss in security or seismic events.

 Structural: Prevention of progressive collapse is required for buildings of three stories or more.
 Building modifications need to consider the threat level, structural analysis, and review of design alternatives as they relate to preservation issues.
 Furring in of exterior walls should be avoided where it impacts historic finishes or changes the volume and proportions of significant spaces.
 For guidance on sensitive building systems upgrades, refer to Historic—Update Building Systems Appropriately.